Don’t Let Your Immigration Status Stop You From Getting Hired In The U.S.

 The International PhD Community empowers you to take charge of your residency status and address important decisions in a way that stacks the odds in your favor.

 When it comes to landing a long-term industry job, you can take two paths.

 You can overcome regulatory barriers and land industry positions by following best practices.

 Or you can ignore the complexities, rely on advice from friends, and hope you’ll secure the visa you need.

 With the International PhD Community, you’ll follow the path that other international academics have taken to beat the odds to get hired and enjoy long-term security.

-Below, we’re sharing some footage of what other international PhDs have to say about the training you’ll receive in the International PhD Community program…
+Below, we’re sharing some footage of what other international PhDs have to say about the mentoring you’ll receive in the International PhD Community program…

 Now that these PhDs are in the industry—and have successfully transitioned from their F-1 visas—they have a unique perspective on the importance of being prepared, learning the USCIS regulations, understanding key deadlines, and communicating with your employer.